thhaase/markdown2website/startpage.md

 It's build with a minimalist mindset wich makes it highly flexible and easy to use:

-- 1. copy the `source` folder and index.html in a folder
+- 1. copy the _source_ folder and _index.html_ in a folder
- - 2. add all markdownfiles you are interested in
+- 2. add all markdownfiles
- - 3. create a startpage.md wich will act as a homepage. link all your other markdownfiles there
+- 3. make a homepage via creating a _startpage.md_.
+Use it to link all other markdownfiles
-  - 4. for further customization (titles,...) edit the index.html file
+- 4. for further customization (titles, headerbar,...) edit the _index.html_ and _source/page.html_ file

 ✨ voilà ✨ ...that's it!
-To create a public Website upload your folder to Github and activate GithubPages with `main/root`.
+To create a public Website upload your folder to Github and activate GithubPages with main/root.

-## Why is it better then everything else
-- selfcontaining
-  - includes all necessary components—data, logic, and resources—to function independently, supporting its primary functionalities without reliance on external services or libraries.)

 ## Linklist
 - **[Features](features.md)**